 There are two ways to grow your business.

-The first is customer acquisition that refers to gaining new customers and clients using customer acquisition techniques.
-The second is customer retention that revolves around growing your business by selling more to your existing customers.
+The first is customer acquisition which refers to gaining new customers and clients using customer acquisition techniques.
+The second is customer retention which revolves around growing your business by selling more to your existing customers.

 While both these approaches come with their pros and cons, customer retention is a far more effective strategy for businesses that want to create a stream of steady income for themselves.

 Also, customer acquisition is expensive.
 Research suggests that customer acquisition can cost businesses 7-times more than customer retention.
 If you carefully go through this research, you’ll come to know that despite being expensive, more than 44% of businesses spend their resources on acquiring new customers.

 But customer retention isn’t easy either.
 Many businesses struggle to create a loyal customer base that can stay true to them no matter what.

 Here, it is crucial to understand that customer retention is different from lead generation because you have already converted the customer in the process.
 It’s your chance now to implement useful strategies that can increase the customer lifecycle value so that your existing customers will stay loyal to your brand for a long time.